-Taking for yourself credit that really belongs to one of your operating people tends to destroy his initiative and willingness to take responsibility.
-Giving him fair recognition for what he does has a double benefit; he gets appreciation for doing a good job, and you get the help and support of a loyal staff.
+Taking credit for yourself that really belongs to one of your operating people tends to destroy his initiative and willingness to take responsibility.
+Giving him fair recognition for what he does has a double benefit; he gets appreciation for doing a good job, and you get the help and support of loyal staff.
 If you take all the bows when somebody else played the leading role, you can rapidly lose the respect of your people.